 If a person undergoes a more intensive procedure to take a sample from an internal organ, they may need to receive a general anesthetic and stay in the hospital overnight.

 Different biopsy procedures will involve different uses of anesthetic.
 For example, in an FNAB, a doctor may only administer a local anesthetic to the puncture site.
 In contrast, scraping a tissue sample from the inside of the mouth usually requires no anesthesia at all.

 Is it painful?

-If anesthesia is used, there should be no pain during the procedure, although there will be a skin prick during the initial injection.
+If a doctor uses anesthesia, there should be no pain during the procedure, although there will be a skin prick during the initial injection.

-Whatever the risk, a biopsy can provide an early diagnosis of cancer and other diseases, and in many cases, early detection is key to increasing survival rates.
+A biopsy can help doctors provide an early diagnosis of cancer and other diseases, and, in many cases, early detection is key to increasing survival rates.

 It is critical to understand that biopsies are overwhelmingly safe procedures that can provide vital information for a person’s future health.

 Doctors use biopsies to help identify cancer and other diseases.
 They involve collecting tissue samples from people and examining them under a microscope.

 These procedures are typically safe and carry little risk of complication.
 Doctors can perform many biopsies under local anesthetic, allowing people to return home the same day.
 More invasive procedures may require a general anesthetic and an overnight stay.